Besiki Luka Kutateladze

 Jurist Degree, Kutaisi State University, Republic of Georgia (1999)

-Dr. Besiki Luka Kutateladze is an assistant professor in the Department of Criminology and Criminal Justice.
+Dr. Besiki Luka Kutateladze is an associate professor in the Department of Criminology and Criminal Justice.

 Prior to his appointment at FIU, Dr. Kutateladze was the founding research director at the Institute for State and Local Governance (ISLG) of the City University of New York.
 Before that, Dr. Kutateladze served as the research director for the Prosecution and Racial Justice Program of the Vera Institute of Justice.
 From 2008 to 2013, he played a crucial role in the development of the United Nations Rule of Law Indicators and their field testing in Haiti and Liberia.
 Before joining the Vera Institute, Dr. Kutateladze taught courses on comparative criminal justice and statistics at John Jay College of Criminal Justice, and lectured and conducted research on criminal procedure at Tbilisi State University.